atg/Ingredients/README.markdown

 Ingredients is a documentation viewer for Cocoa.
 Everything of note is contained in IngredientsKit.framework.

+## Licence

+Ingredients is licenced under the BSD licence.

 ## Build Instructions
 > You want the build instructions?
 You can't *handle* the build instructions!